Provide / Inject

 }

-The provide() function accepts two arguments.
-The first argument is called the injection key, which can be a string or a Symbol.
+.
 The injection key is used by descendent components to lookup the desired value to inject.
-A single component can call provide() multiple times with different injection keys to provide different values.
+A single component can call provide()

 The second argument is the provided value.
 The value can be of any type, including reactive state such as refs: